feihachim/rock-paper-scissors/README.md

 # rock-paper-scissors

 Rock Paper Scissors game

-Game of Rock Paper Scissors in javascript console against computer
+Game of Rock Paper Scissors in javascript against computer First to five victories is the winner